Atlanta mayoral runoff: Moore hopes to stave off Dickens | Times Leader

 By JEFF AMY

-ATLANTA (AP) — Atlanta voters on Tuesday are deciding a mayoral runoff between a candidate who is comfortable as a lone wolf and a candidate who has acquired a bunch of new friends as his support has surged.
+ATLANTA (AP) — Atlanta voters were deciding Tuesday’s mayoral runoff between one candidate who is comfortable as a lone wolf and another who has acquired a bunch of new friends.

+Current City Council President Felicia Moore proclaims her independence as a virtue, and a plurality of voters agreed in the , giving her 41% of the votes across a nonpartisan field of 14 candidates.

-Mayor Keisha Lance Bottoms , creating a wide-open race to succeed her.
-That successor could have been two-term former Mayor Kasim Reed, but he finished third narrowly behind Dickens after being dogged by corruption in his previous administration, although Reed said he himself was clean.
+Mayor Keisha Lance Bottoms created a wide-open succession race when she .
+That successor could have been former Mayor Kasim Reed, but his hopes for a third term ended when he narrowly finished third behind Dickens.
+Reed was dogged by corruption in his previous administration, although he said he himself was clean.

 Moore jumped into the race even before Bottoms bowed out, saying becoming mayor was the best way to solve complaints she was getting about crime and city services.
 Moore argues her willingness to go against the grain proves she’s someone who will bring accountability and transparency to city government.